Low-rated euro zone bond yields rise after flood of supply

 This follows strong sales in Ireland, Portugal and Italy, with Rome due to sell bonds next week as well.

-Others say the large amounts of bonds hitting the market from the periphery may prompt a pause in this year's strong rally in lower-rated bonds, especially given that the amount of debt to be sold exceeds scheduled repayments in February.
+The large amounts of bonds hitting the market may prompt a pause in this year's strong rally in lower-rated bonds, especially given that the amount of debt to be sold exceeds scheduled repayments in February.

 "People are fairly long of this stuff (peripheral bonds) so there might be some supply indigestion," one trader said.